nimseshadri/PIC16A-AudioVisualizerProj/README.md

 - The timeline takes 1 variable argument and plots it's behavior over the recorded years
 - The histogram can take 2 variable arguments, ideally of categorical nature
 - The boxplot takes 2 variable arguments, it

-Though there are ideal variables to be used in each kind of visualizarion, there are many instances in which the plotter will run and create a visually unappealing graph; there are simply too many combinations of column variables which woulc
+Though there are ideal variables to be used in each kind of visualization, there are many instances in which the plotter program will execute and create a visually unappealing graph.
+Many combinations of column variables will plot without error despite not being intended for that type of , which can be either undersirable or entertaining.

 To execute this program,